dmp1ce/BTC-Privacy-Suite/README.md

 ## Zeus

 [Zeus](https://zeusln.app/) needs to connect to the LND server with the IP address and on the `8080` port.
 For example, `localhost` for the host and `8080` for the REST port.
 The admin macaroons need to be copied as Hex format.
-To get the macaroons in Hex format the `macaroon.bash` script can be used.
-For example, to get the admin macaroon try `./macaroon.bash mainnet admin`.
+To get the macaroons in Hex format the `scripts/macaroons.bash` script can be used.
+For example, to get the admin macaroon try `./macaroons.bash mainnet admin`.

 # Why?